ThorvaldAagaard/bridge-with-ben/README.md

 Currently just testing if it can play in a browser using pygbag

 Major setback as tensorflow is not available in pygbag, and still haven't checked the DLL for DS can run i pygbag

+The implementation is with https://github.com/lucek3332/bridge-pygame used as a starting point for the pygame-impplementation, and https://github.com/lorserker/ben as the robot-players.